nithish182/MicroPad-Core/CONTRIBUTING.md

 # Contribution Guide
-Firstly, thanks for looking into contributing to MicroPad!
+Firstly, thanks for looking into contributing to micropad!
 Here is a step-by-step guide on how to do it:

 ## Step 1.
 Find something that needs doing
-You can look on the two [GitHub Project boards](https://github.com/orgs/MicroPad/projects) to find a task to pickup.
+You can look on the two [GitHub Project boards](https://github.com/orgs/micropad/projects) to find a task to pickup.

 ## Step 2.
 Get the code and do the task
-Checkout the [readme](https://github.com/MicroPad/MicroPad-Core/blob/master/README.md) for instructions on getting the code running.
+Checkout the [readme](https://github.com/micropad/micropad-Core/blob/master/README.md) for instructions on getting the code running.
 You should branch from `next-dev` when making your changes.

 ## Step 3.
 Make the pull request